erizov/Professor/semester_1/lecture_09_graph_algorithms/bfs/README.md

 ### Short Description

 A graph traversal algorithm that explores all vertices at the current depth level before moving to vertices at the next depth level.
+Solves problems like finding shortest paths in unweighted graphs, social network analysis, and web crawling.
+Example: Finding the minimum number of connections between two LinkedIn users.
+Works by using a queue to process vertices level by level, ensuring shortest path discovery.

 **Key Characteristics:**
 - **Time Complexity**: Varies